-Zack Morris, The Fresh Prince of Bel-Air, round tinted frame sunglasses and beepers — that’s right, it was the 90s!
+Zack Morris, The Fresh Prince of Bel-Air, round tinted frame sunglasses and beepers — if these things are your aesthetic, you might be a 90s kid.
 The 90s was possibly the greatest decade, spawning great movies, great shows, and great toys.
 It also gave us nerds our king, Steve Urkel.
 But you can probably remember some of the cool 90s toys you played with.
 I mean, it’s not like you could really spend all that time waiting for your 56k modem to boot up, log on to American Online and watch Netflix or anything.
 Instead, you played with toys!

 The 90s gave us some of the best toys ever, including Creepy Crawlers, Micro Machines, Beanie Babies, and cool action figures like Teenage Mutant Ninja Turtles.
 Of course, buying these toys today can be a real chore, since many of them have ceased production a long time ago.
 There are still some 90s collectibles available today, though.